DevExpress/devextreme-documentation/api-reference/10 UI Components/dxVectorMap/1 Configuration/maxZoomFactor.md

 Specifies a map's maximum zoom factor.

 ---
-An end-user will not be able to zoom into a map larger than the factor specified here.
+An end user will not be able to zoom into a map larger than the factor specified here.